-Championships Locker Room Program
+Championships Locker Room Program.

-The NCAA has partnered with select NCAA licensees to celebrate the national champions of each of the 90 NCAA championships.
+The NCAA has partnered with select NCAA licensees to celebrate the national champions of each of the 90 NCAA Championships.
 Each team champion shall receive a national champions T-shirt and hat to commemorate the experience of winning a national title.
-Listed below is a summary of steps that should be followed when implementing the locker room program at all final championship sites.
+A detailed explanation of the logistics of the locker room program will be provided in the championship specific section of the manual.
+However, listed below is a summary of steps that should be followed when implementing the locker room program at all final championship sites.

-- The product is for team champions only. - Please remove all hangtags and stickers (if needed) on the merchandise prior to being distributed. - The merchandise should be distributed to the winning team only immediately after the handshake as soon as the game has officially concluded.
-Extra product (if any) should be given to the team's equipment manager. - All winning team inquiries about obtaining additional locker room product should be directed to Gear For Sports, Nike or Top of the World depending on product.
-Please contact David Clendenin at the NCAA national office for contact information, 317-917-6496.
+- The product is for team champions only.
+Individual-team championships are not a part of the locker room distribution. - Please remove all hangtags and stickers (if needed) on the merchandise before being distributed. - The merchandise should be distributed to the winning team only immediately following the handshake as soon as the game has officially concluded.
+Extra product (if any) should be given to the team's equipment manager. - All winning team inquiries about obtaining additional locker room product should be directed to Event 1 for t-shirts (jared.hunt@hanes.com) or Top of the World for hats (npokorny@towlicensed.com).
+Please contact David Clendenin, associate director of licensing, at the NCAA national office should you have any questions, 317-917-6496.

-Elite 90 Award
+Elite 90 Award.

-The NCAA Elite 90 award was created to recognize the true essence of the student-athlete by honoring the individual who has reached the pinnacle of competition at the national championship level in his or her sport, while also achieving the highest academic standard among his or her peers.
-The Elite 90 award is presented to the student-athlete with the highest cumulative gradepoint average participating at the finals site for each of the NCAA's championships.
-Award winners must meet certain criteria including being a sophomore or above, participating in their sport for at least two years at their school, being an active and traveling member of their team, and being a designated member of the squad size at their championship.
-The member institution is responsible for submitting their student-athlete that has the highest GPA and meets all of the other requirements.
-Mark Bedics and the NCAA academic and membership affairs staff will determine the winner of this award for each championship and provide to the NCAA championships administrator as well as the local host shortly before the championship begins.
+The NCAA Elite 90 award was created to recognize the true essence of the student-athlete by honoring the individual who has reached the pinnacle of competition at the national championship level in their sport, while also achieving the highest academic standard among their peers.
+The Elite 90 award is presented to the student-athlete with the highest cumulative grade-point average participating at the finals site for each of the NCAA's championships.
+Award winners must meet certain criteria including being a sophomore or above, participating in their sport for at least two years at their school, being an active member of their team, and being a designated member of the squad size at their championship.
+The member institution is responsible for submitting its student-athlete who has the highest GPA and meets all other requirements.
+Mark Bedics and the NCAA academic and membership affairs staff will determine the winner of this award for each championship and provide to the NCAA championship manager as well as the local host shortly before the championship begins.
 The winner's name should not be released to the public until after they are publicly recognized.
-If appropriate, the championship administrator can share the information with the coach of the winning studentathlete to make sure of that person's attendance.
-However, they should not inform the studentathlete.
-Bedics or another member of the media coordination staff will typically send a template of a release and the logo to the sports information director of the winner's institution on the morning of the announcement to allow them time to prepare.
+If appropriate, the championship manager can share the information with the coach of the winning student-athlete to make sure of that person's attendance.

+However, they should not inform the student-athlete.
+Mr. Bedics or another member of the media coordination staff will typically send a template of a release and the logo to the sports information director of the winner's institution the morning of the announcement to allow them time to prepare.

-Each championship should provide an appropriate forum to adequately recognize and celebrate this award winner amongst their peers and fans of the championship.
+Each championship should provide an appropriate forum to adequately recognize and celebrate this award winner among their peers and fans of the championship.
 In addition, information about this award winner may be included in local press releases about the championship and in public address and/or video board announcements during the championship.